SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn resides in my heart bonding with me eternally as the unmatched leader due to having parampadham as the residence, sulabha (easily approachable) due to having blue-emerald like complexion (when some one is attractive, we will approach them), having beautiful vAmana form and thus being most enjoyable, having greatness of giving the experience of nithyasUris [to me]; He destroys the cruel sins (which does not hesitate in giving results and are difficult to destroy) for those who are his servitors, passes them on to those demoniac individuals causing them disaster; Oh one who has the weapon named kundha! realize that I am firmly holding on to you.
+emperumAn resides in my heart bonding with me eternally as the unmatched leader due to having parampadham as the residence, sulabha (easily approachable) due to having blue-emerald like complexion (when some one is attractive, we will approach them), having beautiful vAmana form and thus being most enjoyable, having greatness of giving the experience of nithyasUris [to me].
+He destroys the cruel sins (which do not hesitate in giving results and are difficult to destroy) for those who are his servitors, passes them on to those demoniac individuals causing them disaster.
+Oh one who has the weapon named kundha!
+Realize that I am firmly holding on to you.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 Highlights from nanjIyar‘s vyAkyAnam